U.S. Senate awaits House coronavirus bill, Schumer proposes $750 billion more in emergency spending

 “The president and states already have adequate authority and funding to address the current situation,” Senate Homeland Security and Government Operations Chairman Ron Johnson said in a statement on Saturday, saying the House-passed bill would force small businesses “to pay wages they cannot afford.”

-Republican Senator Mitt Romney, in a statement on Monday, called for swift approval of the House bill and called for additional legislation, including sending $1,000 to each adult American, to help “meet their short-term obligations and increase spending in the economy.”

-An aide to House Majority Leader Steny Hoyer said the House is now scheduled to return from a recess on March 24, a day later than originally planned.
+An aide to House Majority Leader Steny Hoyer said the House was now scheduled to return from a recess on March 24, a day later than originally planned.

-Members also were advised that leaders are working on plans to limit the number of lawmakers allowed on the floor at any one time to help control the spread of the coronavirus.
+Members also were advised that leaders were working on plans to limit the number of lawmakers allowed on the floor at any one time to help control the spread of the coronavirus.

-Reporting by David Morgan, Susan Cornwell Richard Cowan and Patricia Zengerle; writing by Richard Cowan; editing by Scott Malone and Jonathan Oatis
+Reporting by David Morgan, Susan Cornwell Richard Cowan and Patricia Zengerle; Wwriting by Richard Cowan; Editing by Scott Malone, Jonathan Oatis and Peter Cooney